Looking to become accredited for the new Erasmus programme? See our Erasmus Accreditation page.

 The following information applies to the Erasmus+ 2014-2020 programme only.

 Organisations active in vocational education and training (VET) can receive funding for projects that include sending their learners and/or staff for a vocational training placement in another participating country.

 NOTE: In the Irish context, an eligible VET provider is an organisation that directly delivers further education programmes–with a vocational or apprenticeship element–at NFQ Levels 4, 5 and 6.
 These programmes typically include periods of vocational work-based learning.
 The programmes delivered must be full, rather than minor or special purpose award programmes.

 Funded projects must involve a minimum of two participating organisations (at least one sending and one receiving organisations) from different countries.
 Learners can spend between two weeks and 12 months abroad, while staff can spend between two days and two months abroad.
 Projects can be carried out over one year or two years.

 Possible activities include:

-Any private or public organisation which is active in the field of Vocational Education and Training can take part.
-Individuals cannot apply for funding directly.
-Note that the consent of the organisation’s CEO or equivalent is required in order to apply.
+Any eligible private or public organisation can take part; individuals cannot apply for funding directly.
+The consent of the organisation’s CEO or equivalent is required in order to apply.

 For full eligibility criteria, please see the boxed text ‘Eligible participating organisations’ in the ‘Mobility project for VET learners and staff’ section of the Erasmus+ Programme Guide.